MarioWi/docker-softhsm2-pkcs11-proxy/README.md

 > **SoftHSM has been developed for development purposes only.
 Don't use in production!**

-Multi-arch Docker image to run a virtual HSM (Hardware Security Module) network service based on [SoftHSM2](https://github.com/softhsm/SoftHSMv2) and
+A multi-arch Docker image to run a virtual HSM (Hardware Security Module) network service based on [SoftHSM2](https://github.com/softhsm/SoftHSMv2) and
 [pkcs11-proxy](https://github.com/SUNET/pkcs11-proxy/).

+Automatically rebuilt **weekly** to include the latest OS security fixes.

 Client applications can communicate with the HSM via TCP/TLS using libpkcs11-proxy.so and an OpenSSL TLS-PSK: